George Whitworth Honors

 Program Learning Outcomes:

-- Explore the liberal arts by means of interdisciplinary courses designed for integration, reflection and application of skills, knowledge and understandings.
+- Engage the liberal arts by means of interdisciplinary courses designed for integration, reflection and application of skills, knowledge and understandings.

-- Reflect on how the liberal arts and disciplinary paradigms generate solutions to local and global issues.
+- Reflect on how the liberal arts and disciplinary paradigms generate solutions to local and global issues, using higher-level intellectual practices.

-- Apply the liberal arts and disciplinary paradigms by independently planning, carrying out, documenting and defending a capstone project within one’s chosen discipline.
+- Apply the liberal arts and disciplinary paradigms by independently planning, carrying out, documenting and defending a capstone project related to one’s chosen discipline.

 The Whitworth Honors Program is rooted in the following principles that shape the program and reflect Whitworth’s core values: